OUTLINE

 Why you should know about Blockchain?

 The days of PDFs and electronic signatures for documents are gone.
-Blockchain-based applications that immutably, transparently perform routine tasks (like closing on a house) not only may render title companies obsolete, but also represent a significant cost- and time-savings for account payable, accounts receivable, and collections departments.
+Blockchain-based applications that immutably, and transparently perform routine tasks (like closing on a house) not only may render title companies obsolete, but also represent significant cost- and time-savings for accounts payable, accounts receivable, and collections departments.

-The accuracy of the information on that chain is continually verified by a community of super users that are strongly incentivized to reach consensus about the validity of that information, any anomalies (say someone trying to manipulate the data) is immediately discredited.
+The accuracy of the information on that chain is continually verified by a community of super users that are strongly incentivized to reach a consensus about the validity of that information, any anomalies (say someone trying to manipulate the data) are immediately discredited.

 And importantly, the underlying information itself is encrypted, so they don’t necessarily see exactly what it is they are verifying, but can still confirm that the information is correct, and has not changed.